Wireless Audio Transfer Using LASER Light

 Both the MAX4466 and PAM8403 modules are powered using the 5V output from the voltage regulator.
 The output of the MAX4466 Microphone Amplifier Module is connected directly to the PAM8403 Audio Amplifier Module.

 Below you can see the schematic of the receiver part.
-You might notice a similar power section here like the transmitter part, as our requirement is still the same.
+You might notice a similar power section here, like the transmitter part, as our requirement is still the same.
 We are powering the system using 5V.
+The receiver section of this LiFi audio transmission project converts the optical signal back into audible sound.
+This laser transmitter and receiver pair demonstrates complete optical communication.

 Schematic Diagram of the Receiver Section